JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_07/lecture.md

     )
 end
 ```
 At first glance, `QuoteNode` wrapper seems to be useless.
-But `QuoteNode` has clear value when it's used inside a macro to indicate that something should stay quoted even after the macro finishes executing.
-Also notice that the expression received by macro was quoted, not quasiquoted, since in the latter case `$y` would be replaced.
+But `QuoteNode` has clear value when it's used inside a macro to indicate that something should stay quoted even after the macro finishes its.
+Also notice that the expression received by macro are quoted, not quasiquoted, since in the latter case `$y` would be replaced.
 We can demonstate it using the `@showarg` macro introduced earlier, as
 ```julia
 @showarg(1 + $x)
 ```
 The error is raised after the macro was evaluated and the output has been inserted to parsed AST.

+!!! info
+    Some macros like `@eval` (recall last example)
+    ```julia
+    for f in [:setindex!, :getindex, :size, :length]
+        @eval $(f)(A::MyMatrix, args...) = $(f)(A.x, args...)
+    end
+    ```
+    or `@benchmark` support interpolation of values.
+This interpolation needs to be handled by the logic of the macro and is not automatically handled by Julia language.

 Macros do not know about runtime values, they only know about syntax trees.
-When a macro receives an expression with a $x in it, it can't interpolate the value of x into the syntax tree because it reads the syntax tree before x ever has a value!
-So the interpolation syntax in macros is not given any actual meaning in julia.
+When a macro receives an expression with a $x in it, it can't interpolate the value of x into the syntax tree because it reads the syntax tree before `x` ever has a value!

 Instead, when a macro is given an expression with $ in it, it assumes you're going to give your own meaning to $x.
 In the case of BenchmarkTools.jl they return code that has to wait until runtime to receive the value of x and then splice that value into an expression which is evaluated and benchmarked.
 Nowhere in the actual body of the macro do they have access to the value of x though.